What Every CoxHealth Patient Needs to Know

 have the following rights to:

-veteran status, national origin (including ancestry, citizenship or
+religion, veteran status, national origin (including ancestry, citizenship or

 any other subcategory of national origin recognized by applicable law), age,

-disability (physical, mental or other medical condition), sex (including marital status,
+disability (physical, mental or other medical condition), sex (including

-any other basis prohibited by federal, state or local law in admission to,
+law) or any other basis prohibited by federal, state or local law in admission

 outpatient or emergency in nature), room and floor assignments or patient

 cared for in an environment that preserves dignity and contributes to a

 3. Choose who they want at their bedside when they are